IanESmith/static-website/Services/cdmp/notes.md

 ## Common Data Matching Platform

-### Summary as of 28 November 2017
+### Summary as of 6 December 2017
 Working with our Advanced Border Control and HMPO colleagues to provide a secure platform for their data and then start to onboard more tenants.

 ### What is blocking us
 All good for now.
-Two procurements are required and can be slow but we kicked them off early so hopefully should be done in time.
+Two procurements are required and can be slow but we kicked them off early so hopefully should be ready in time.

 ### Just done
 - received commercial and financial approval for the Request to Purchase four [hardware security modules](https://hsm.utimaco.com/products/general-purpose-hsm/securityserver-se-gen2/)